 How do I make a claim?

 By instructing a lawyer who is experienced in claims of child abuse which has occurred in sports clubs, you can begin the process of obtaining justice against those who should have protected you.
-At IBB Solicitors, we provide victims of sexual abuse in tennis clubs with the support, advice, and representation they need to make a robust compensation claim.
+At IBB Law, we provide victims of sexual abuse in tennis clubs with the support, advice, and representation they need to make a robust compensation claim.

 Is there a time limit on making claims for sexual abuse that occurred at a tennis club?